An active exploration of the country’s most famous highlights

 Inkaterra Machu Picchu Pueblo Hotel (B,L,D)

 Today you will return to Machu Picchu with your guide in the early morning, which is a great way to experience the site when there are far fewer people around.
-If you take the earliest shuttle up to the site, you can see the sun come up over the ruins.
+If you take the earliest shuttle up to the site, you can be at the ruins at dawn.
 You’ll also have the chance to hike up to the top of Huayna Picchu, the mountain that towers above Machu Picchu (about 2 hours roundtrip).
 After visiting the ruins, you will make your way down to the train station for your afternoon train back to Cusco, where you’ll be dropped off at your hotel.

 Today you’ll have a privately guided exploration of Cusco, visiting the historical highlights.
 Your excursion includes a visit to Sacsahuaman, the massive Incan fortress on the hills above the city, where you enjoy views out over Cusco and the entire surrounding area.
 You have the afternoon free to explore some more of the city on your own.